-The Collections Committee is composed of at least four members of the Feather River Rail Society as well as the Arthur Walter Keddie Railroad Library Archivist.
+The Collections Committee is composed of members of Feather River Rail Society and the Arthur Walter Keddie Railroad Library Archivist (and/or Archive Manager).
 The responsibility of this committee is to determine the content of the Library's collections.
 All decisions are made in accordance with the guidelines within this policy.
-The committee will meet regularly to review collections offers.
-The committee will assign for the objects accepted the type of collection category in which it will reside, and is empowered to change the assigned category as the collection of the Library evolves.
+The committee will meet regularly to review collections offers or may assign this duty to the Archive Manager.
+The committee will assign the type of collection category for the objects accepted in which it will reside, and is empowered to change the assigned category as the collection of the Library evolves.